mankai-chow/FuzzifiED.jl/docs/src/core.md

 ```@docs
 Term
 ```
-The product of terms with a number, the sum and product of terms and the adjoint is defined
+The product of terms with a number, the sum and product of terms, adjoint and particle-hole transformation are defined
 ```@docs
 *(fac :: Number, tms :: Vector{Term})
 +(tms1 :: Vector{Term}, tms2 :: Vector{Term})
 *(tms1 :: Vector{Term}, tms2 :: Vector{Term})
 adjoint(tms :: Vector{Term})
+ParticleHole(tms :: Vector{Term})
 ```
 The terms can be simplified by
 ```@docs